Akhileshwar-K/Fake-News-Detection/README.md

 - Model performance declined significantly when evaluated on unseen COVID-19 articles.
 - The results suggest that high benchmark accuracy does not necessarily imply good real-world generalisation.
 - Cross-topic evaluation highlighted the importance of testing machine learning models on unseen domains before deployment.
+- High benchmark accuracy alone is not sufficient to assess model robustness.

 ---